 Each school has a named Education Welfare Officer assigned to them who is employed by the Local Authority to support families to help resolve problems that may prevent children from receiving a full time education.

-For more information, please see our Attendance Policy by clicking on the link below:
+For more information, please see our Attendance Information Booklet and our Attendance Policy: